pareto-digital/OptionsBacktesting/README.md

 ## Strategy description

-We used our tool to backtest 7dte put creadit spread strategy on SPX.
-Days to expiration: 7
+We used our tool to backtest 7dte put creadit spread strategy on SPX. \n Days to expiration: 7
 Strategy: Put credit spread
 Actions: